qupath/qupath-docs/docs/tutorials/exporting_measurements.rst

   :width: 70%
   :align: center

-  Saving cell detection measurements via the measurement table (TODO: fix image badly cropped).
+  Saving cell detection measurements via the measurement table.

 You can then save your measurement by pressing **Save** and choosing an appropriate name for your output ``.txt`` file.

 .. note::

   This method creates a table with different columns, which all depend on the objects (and measurements) present in your image.

   If your analysis involves combining measurements from different images, it is recommended to use the Measurement Exporter, detailed in the next subsection.